 An example of balancing is static balancing.
 To achieve this balance, use low friction bearings to enable your machine to settle, in that the heaviest part is at the bottom.
 You can remove material from the lower portion or put it to the top part until it rotates on a true axis.
-The method of static balancing is repeated over and over again until the point that is heavy disappears.
+We repeat the method of static balancing over and over again, until the point which is heavy disappears.

-Dynamic balancing is done with an attachment of sensors on the bearing pedestals.
+We perform dynamic balancing by attaching sensors on the bearing pedestals.
 It enables imbalance identification on two planes for correction to occur.
 It uses the machines for determining the imbalance point and gives a correction.
-During this procedure, the sensors in the devices provide data to the computer when the machine rotates at a speed which is predetermined.
-This process will offer information on the exact weight amount that needs to be added or removed to bring back balance to areas that are very light or heavy.
+During this procedure, the sensors in the devices provide data to the computer as the machine rotates.
+We predetermine the rotation speed as part of the test.

 Dynamic balancing means a lot to the mechanical and engineering industry.
 When the machine is running in balance, it is working as it should be.
 A lot of consequences could happen if you are using a smooth and well-balanced machine.
 For instance, the results of dynamic balancing could result in:

 Additionally, balancing the machine extends the life of the bearing.
 It is also important to note that because of the reason that vibration occurs due to an imbalance which gets absorbed by the nearby structure.
 When a machine is operating in balance, it minimises the structural stress.
 Finally, regarding the productivity; the rise in the uptime boosts productivity.